Home · Blog · Economics & Policy · · Updated Nov 21, 2025 · 6 min read

 A Partnership for the Future

-The pilot explores how a central-bank-issued digital currency can complement the Solomon Islands dollar, reduce dependency on cash, and enable direct person-to-person and merchant payments.
+The PoC explores how a central-bank-issued digital currency can complement the Solomon Islands dollar, reduce dependence on physical cash, and support both person-to-person and merchant payments.

 What Is Bokolo Cash?

-Bokolo Cash is a mobile wallet system that enables Solomon Islanders to send and receive digital money instantly.
-Transactions are denominated in Solomon Islands dollars but recorded on a blockchain infrastructure designed by SORAMITSU.
+Bokolo Cash is a mobile wallet system enabling participants in the Solomon Islands to send and receive digital Solomon Islands dollars instantly.
+Each Bokolo token represents one Solomon Islands dollar issued within CBSI’s PoC environment and recorded on a permissioned blockchain built by SORAMITSU.

-Users simply open the app, scan a QR code, enter the amount, and confirm payment.
-Within seconds, both payer and merchant receive a digital receipt—streamlining commerce across the islands.
+Users open the app, scan a QR code, enter the amount, and confirm.
+Payments settle in seconds, with digital receipts generated for both parties.

 Connection to SORA